The 31st and LAST Annual Applefest Half Marathon, and there Will be an Accompanying 4K Road Race

 Unless these records are broken this fall, they will stand for eternity.
 This is the last shot at overall and individual year age records.

 Runners experience a feast at Applefest!
 The Gate City Striders take great pride in their post race party, providing live music and all you can eat.
 The impressive spread compliments the season and the area, including the famous apple crisp and more home baked goods from volunteers than you can imagine.
 Great volunteers--parking, water stops, food tent, course, registration, and all other aspects—they have a higher ratio of volunteers to runners than most any other race.

 Organization is first class.
-Experience in both racing and race management, and the willingness to go the extra mile, keeps this event in top form and in high demand.
-Innovation and hard work, along with the remarkable ability to treat runners of all ability levels as elite stars—indeed each runner is a guest of the Striders and the community--keep runners coming back year after year.
+Experience in both racing and race management, and the willingness to go the extra mile, has kept this event in the forefront for 31 years.
+Innovation and hard work, along with the remarkable ability to treat runners of all ability levels as elite stars—indeed each runner is a guest of the Striders and the community--has kept runners coming back year after year.
 Too bad this is the end!